facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 If the answers to these questions are negative, using inheritance could lead to complex and unmanageable hierarchies.

-Now some basic example of wrong use of inheritance:
+I will now present some examples of misuse of inheritance:
 ```php
 use App\Domain\Model;
 class Stack extends ArrayList {